 11. If you are looking to personalise your fundraising, Naturally Gifted transform children's drawings into permanent art pieces.
 Once you've sent in your drawings, they'll send back tiles, magnets, mugs or coasters with the new design.
 With the tile option, you can create a giant mural of your kid's artwork.
 Tile printing costs $9 a pop, for more details visit their website.

 Looking for the big bucks?

 If one big fundraiser per year is more your style, then finding your niche and holding a big community event is the way to go.
-Use your school parent contacts and talents to make it easier.
-Here’s a list of fundraising inspo that other schools have run with great success:
+Use your school parent contacts and talents to make it easier, everyone knows that school fundraisers are always the ones to go to as everyone gets involved to raise money for good causes.
+Here's a list of fundraising inspo that other schools have run with great success: